ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

 2. Define an `http:Client` object to send requests to the healthcare service.

     ```ballerina
-    final http:Client cl = check new (string `http://localhost:${port}/healthcare/doctors`);
+    final http:Client cl = check new (string `http://localhost:8290/healthcare/doctors`);
     ```

-3. Assign the mock payload from the backend service to a variable.
+3. Define a variable with mock payload from the backend service.
 This variable will be used to mock the payload from the backend and to verify the received payload

     ```ballerina
     map<json>[] & readonly surgeons = [